Axion electrodynamics of Weyl superconductors with broken time-reversal symmetry: Topologically gapped photon excitation spectrum of Weyl semimetals

 For convenience, we consider the partition function for the axion electrodynamics of Weyl semimetals within the imaginary time formalism,

 where $A_\mu$ has components $(A_0,\vec{A})=(\phi,\vec{A})$, the electromagnetic Lagrangian for a Weyl semimetal is given by the sum of Maxwell terms and the axion contribution,

 while $\mathcal{L}_{\rm gf}=(\nablab\cdot\vec{A})^2/(2\lambda)$ is the Coulomb gauge-fixing term.
 Since the theory is Abelian, the Faddeev-Popov determinant is trivial, leading to the appearance of the factor $\det(-\nabla^2)$ in the integration measure of Eq. (\ref{Eq:Z}).
-We could have used a covariant gauge fixing instead.
-However, due to the presence of the axion term, we prefer to employ the Coulomb gauge.
-The reasons behind this choice will become clear in a moment.
+This choice of the gauge is motivated by our interest in considering the static field equations later on, as the Coulomb gauge does not involve time.

 The axion term invites us to perform the Gaussian integral over $\phi$ to obtain an effective action containing only the vector potential.
 The calculation is straightforward and leads to the effective Lagrangian,